 Emancipation is a legal process in which a minor child is freed from the control of their parents, and the parents are no longer held responsible for the child’s actions or well being.

-In Missouri the normal age of emancipation is 18, but in some instances a parent or child may desire to sever those ties earlier.
+In Missouri, the normal age of emancipation is 18, but in some instances, a parent or child may desire to sever those ties earlier.

 The emancipation laws in St. Louis are of particular importance to parents who are receiving child support from a non-custodial parent.
-While some child support orders cease when the child becomes automatically emancipated on their 18th birthday, many will continue on if the supported child attends college or other secondary schooling beyond that time.
+While some child support orders cease when the child becomes automatically emancipated on their 18th birthday, many will continue on if the supported child attends college or another secondary schooling beyond that time.

 The financial support of children who suffer from mental or physical disabilities can also be extended past the age of 18.
 Our firm can help a custodial parent petition for an extension of support in these special circumstances.

 When is a Child Considered to be Emancipated?

 There are different ways a child can be considered emancipated in St. Louis County.
 Besides reaching their 18th birthday, a minor is considered emancipated if:

 - They enter into military service.
 This includes all branches of the United States Military.

 - They have gotten married.
 While consent from the parents is required in Missouri for a minor to be legally married, once they are, that minor is considered to be emancipated.

 - The child voluntarily becomes emancipated.
 A minor of at least 16 years of age can petition a Missouri court for emancipation from their parents.
 The emancipation lawyers at our firm have helped both children and parents with these types of proceedings.